NeCkEr/md.brunex.name/pages/about-serious.md

+---
+- id: about
+- type: article
+- title: about brunex
+- description about brunex, work and lifestyle
+## tags
+  - work
+  - about
+  - interests
+  - skills
+  - cv
+  - serious
+---

+# About

 My name is Bruno and I'm a native of the Algarve, a region in the south of Portugal, most of my friends call me Brunex and this has been my “nickname” since I can remember, I’m also known as  NeCkEr in the online realm so is up to you to pick one.
 I like to code and don't see it as just a job but as a lifestyle.

 I am slightly obsessed with keeping up with the latest developments in the software world, especially in my own area of interest/expertise.

 Interests: